xela-fdez/task-tracker/README.md

 # task-tracker
-Download the TaskTracker.jar file if you just want to use it. <br>
+Download the TaskTracker.jar file if you just want to use it. <br><br>
 Simple task tracker overlay that says number of completed tasks, tasks/hour, average handle time, total seconds of use and total time in last task

 Default buttons are: <br>